roblox-ts/roblox-ts/README.md

 ## Project Folder Setup

 We recommmend that you write your TypeScript in [VS Code](https://code.visualstudio.com/) for the best experience.
-However, also editors like [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/) are supported.
+However, other editors like [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/) are supported.

 1. Create a new folder and name it whatever you'd like.
 For example: `MyCoolProject`